farlee2121/DevEssentialsBlog/_drafts/2020-11-25-Monad-Mental-Model.md

 However, I find the parallel to other math concepts helps me feel a deeper intuition for why monads work and what they are useful for.

 Ah, it feels good to math again.

+## Further Reading
+- A gentle breakdown of monads https://fsharpforfunandprofit.com/posts/elevated-world
+  - Would have greatly simplified research for this post if I had read this first.
+It explains the intent of the laws in an easy-to-understand way.
+Particularly, these explanations of the the unit laws [Applicative version](https://fsharpforfunandprofit.com/posts/elevated-world/#the-properties-of-a-correct-applyreturn-implementation), [Monad version](https://fsharpforfunandprofit.com/posts/elevated-world-2/#the-properties-of-a-correct-bindreturn-implementation)
+- A gentle breakdown of monoids (which are not the same but still useful) https://fsharpforfunandprofit.com/posts/monoids-without-tears/